Sunday, 10 December 2017

 Copyright_CharleyJai

 4. You're cutting corners instead of being thorough, you lack attention to detail and always avoid going the extra mile.
-Your main focus when at work is going home!
+Your main focus when at work is leaving to go home!

 5. You've started smoking more, or have taken up smoking so as to have frequent breaks.

 6. Eating has either become a comforter, or there's a loss of appetite.
 Sometimes we eat larger quantities/portions when we don't have much to do, are bored, or just cannot be bothered to get on with our work.
-If you have found yourself suddenly eating junk food, or more processed foods than usual, your stress levels may be higher than you feel.
-A change in your appetite might be a sign of something a tad more serious!
+If you have found yourself suddenly eating junk food, or more processed foods than usual, your stress levels may be higher than you actually feel.
+That said, a change in your appetite might be a sign of something a tad more serious.
 Could be worth consulting your GP.

 Copyright_CharleyJai

-7. Outside interests have taken a back seat due to minimal enthusiasm/energy, or you find yourself wanting to participate in activities that are a bit outlandish to compensate for the boredom and frustration you feel when at work.
+7. Personal interests and hobbies have taken a back seat due to minimal enthusiasm/energy, or you find yourself wanting to participate in activities that are a bit outlandish to compensate for the boredom and frustration you feel when at work.

 8. Despite the fact that unemployment is not the way forward, you have considered quitting your job without first securing other prospects.

-A job is one aspect of your life so, it should not consume your entire being.
-If you feel strongly that, even though you may enjoy the work, your job isn't for you, start making plans to go after what it is you'd rather be doing (career wise) and begin taking the relevant steps so you can move on!
-While it can be daunting to start over, it can also be one of the best times of your life, as you will undoubtedly learn a lot about yourself and will have opportunities to try new things, or maybe gain additional qualifications.
+A job is one aspect of your life so, it should not consume you.
+If you feel strongly that your job isn't for you, start making plans to go after what it is you'd rather be doing (career wise) and begin taking the relevant steps so you can move on.
+While it can be daunting to start over, it can also be one of the best times of your life because you will undoubtedly learn a lot about yourself through opportunities to try new things, or maybe gain additional qualifications.
 So, get planning!
-Go and pursue the better that you deserve!!
-You were born to live not merely exist, especially not to serve someone else providing a service you don't even enjoy.
+Go and pursue the better that you deserve.
+You were born to live not merely exist.

 Written by Charley Jai - @charleyjaiuk